-- Legs: the thighs should be parallel to the floor, while the lower legs should vertical and at 90 degrees to the floor.
+Legs: thighs should be parallel to the floor, while the lower legs should be vertical and at 90 degrees to the floor.

-- Seat height: the adjustable chair should be altered so that the height is level with the back of the knee when the feet are on the floor or a footrest.
+Seat height: adjustable chairs should be altered so the height is level with the back of the knee when the feet are on the floor or a footrest.

-- Arms: the upper arms should hang at a vertical 90 degrees to the desk, and the forearms parallel to the floor.
-The elbows should be close to the body.
+Arms: upper arms should hang at a vertical 90 degrees to the desk, with forearms parallel to the floor and elbows close to the body.

-- Wrists: wrists should be straight and not anchored on anything.
+Wrists: your wrists should be straight and not anchored on anything.

-- Back: the back should be upright or slightly reclined and not twisted in any way.
+Back: your back should be upright or slightly reclined and not twisted in any way.

-- Sight: the line of sight should be between being straight ahead and 35 degrees below the horizontal.
+Sight: the line of sight should be between looking straight ahead and 35 degrees below the horizontal.

-- Keyboard: should be located at a height to enable you to keep your upright posture, with your arms relaxed at your side and a 90 degree angle at the elbows and straight wrists.
-The wrist rests should be used when resting, not when keying.
+Keyboard: should be located at a height to enable you to keep your upright posture, with your arms relaxed at your side and a 90 degree angle at the elbows and straight wrists.

-- Mouse: should be at the same level as the elbow so it can be accessed with a straight wrist.
-If being used for long periods the elbow or forearm should be supported and fingers should be rested on the mouse buttons rather than hovering above.
+Mouse: should be at the same level as your elbow so it can be accessed with a straight wrist.
+If being used for long periods, the elbow or forearm should be supported and fingers should be rested on the mouse buttons rather than hovering above.

-- Work documents: if you are spending long periods typing from documentation then this should be held in front of you (preferably with a document holder) to prevent neck and eye strain.
+Work documents: if you are spending long periods typing from documentation, this should be held in front of you (preferably with a document holder) to prevent neck and eye strain.

-- Telephone: the phone should be within easy reach and if you require to type and speak at the same time, then a headset is probably the best option.
+Telephone: the phone should be within easy reach, and if you are required to type and speak at the same time, a headset is probably the best option.

 Remember to move at your desk

-Also take regular breaks to prevent eye strain and a build up of tension.
-One way to do this is to be set up to a printer in the workplace that requires you to get up and walk to it, to ensure you stretch your legs.
+Also take regular breaks to prevent eye strain and a build-up of tension.
+One way to do this is to set up to a printer away from your workplace, requiring you to get up and walk to it, thus ensuring you stretch your legs.

 Apply these sitting tips at home too

-Of course all the tips mentioned can be applied to your computer desk at home.
-You may not think you spend that much time on it at home, but it is likely that even with an hour or two at home using your PC, your time spent sitting in front of a monitor is probably around 10 hours and that is likely to be more than 50 per cent of your time spent awake.
+Of course, all the tips mentioned can be applied to your computer desk at home too.
+You may not think you spend that much time on it at home, but it is likely that even with an hour or two at home using your PC, your time spent sitting in front of a monitor each day is probably around 10 hours each day!